Cancer Research UK logo.

 Licensing new treatments

-If the results of the trial show a new treatment is better than the existing treatment, it may be licensed.
-This is so that doctors can prescribe it.
+If the results of the trial show that a new treatment is better than the existing treatment, the new treatment may be licensed.
+Doctors can then prescribe it.
 Licensing new treatments is quite a long and complicated process.
 It often depends on the results of more than one trial.

 You can find out more about how drugs are licensed.